The fourth moment of Dirichlet $L$-functions at the central value: Sketch of the proof

 \end{theorem}

-The bounds \eqref{eqbmain} and \eqref{eqEMN} also holds for $B_{\ol{M,N}}$, and the treatment proceeds much the same as $B_{M,N}$, but with some variations, which are mainly because the different Gamma factors, caused by $m\equiv-n$.

-In Section \ref{secmain}, we combine all various main terms from $A_O$, $A_{\ol{O}}$, etc., to deduce the main term of Theorem \ref{thmmains}.
-In Section \ref{secfar}, we complete our proof of Theorem \ref{thmmains} by bounding off-diagonal terms with $M,N$ far away from each other, where $B_{M,N}$ and $B_{\ol{M,N}}$ are treated identically.
+In Section \ref{secmain}, we combine all various main terms from $A_O$, $A_{\ol{O}}$, etc., to deduce the main terms of Theorem \ref{thmmains}.
+Note that the bound \eqref{eqEMN} does not work well when $M$ and $N$ are far away from each other.
+So we complete our proof of Theorem \ref{thmmains} in Section \ref{secfar} by bounding the off-diagonal terms with $M,N$ far away from each other, where an estimate of a double sum in Kloosterman sums is applied.
 We will also need the trivial bound